 - Tell students to bring a meaningful object from home, or send a picture if bringing the object isn’t practical.

-Students introduce the object in a short presentation of 1-2 minutes, depending on the level.
+- Students introduce the object in a short presentation of 1-2 minutes, depending on the level.

-Like this ESL Activity?
+Do you Like this Activity?

 If you like the show and tell ESL activity, then you’re going to love this book, 39 No-Prep/Low-Prep ESL Speaking Activities: For Teenagers and Adults.
 There are almost 40 top-quality ESL speaking activities for teenagers and adults.

 The best part about them is that they’re extremely easy on the prep time.
 You can pull the book out a few minutes before your next class, and find an ESL speaking activity or game that you can use.

 You can get the book on Amazon.
 It’s available in both print and digital formats.
 The (very cheap!) digital copy can be read on any device by downloading the free Kindle reading app.
 39 fun ESL speaking activities at your fingertips wherever you go?
 Love it!
 We’re sure you will too.